 Another BD50 feature not available on the BD30 is x.v. color support for AVCHD camcorder video played back from an SD card and for future BD discs.

 Carryover features include Deep Color support and the ability to deliver Blu-ray Disc video in its original 24 fps form, eliminating the need for conversion.

 Neither player supports DVD-Audio, nor does the SC-BT100 HTiB.

 The player in the BT100 HTiB differs from the BD50 stand-alone player in that it incorporates the Blu-ray 1.1 profile, but like the BD50 player, it offers 24 fps output from Blu-ray discs, Deep Color support, decoders for all mandatory and optional Blu-ray surround-sound formats, and SD card slot with support for playback AVCHD camcorder video.

 The BT100 is equipped with a 5.1-channel speaker system that includes two wireless surround speakers, but the system can be upgraded to a 7.1-channel speaker system with the addition of two more wireless speakers available at a $199 street price, including wireless receiver.
 With only 5.1 speakers installed, the system will deliver phantom back-surround channels to deliver a 7.1 soundfield.

 The system also features embedded flip-out iPod dock that displays an iPod menu on a connected TV and, according to national marketing manager Paul Sabo, "plays iPod video from all generation iPods except for the iPhone."

-In comparison, a new Blu-ray HTiB unveiled by Samsung, the street-priced $999 HT-BD2S, comes with wired 7.1-channel speaker system, conforms to the Blu-ray 1.0 profile, and lacks memory card slot, iPod dock and DTS HD Master decoding.
-It’s available, joining a street-priced $1,499 HT-BD2.
+In comparison, a new Blu-ray HTiB unveiled by Samsung, the street-priced $999 HT-BD2S, comes with wired 7.1-channel speaker system and conforms to the Blu-ray 1.0 profile; it lacks memory card slot, iPod dock and DTS HD Master decoding.
+It's available, joining a street-priced $1,499 HT-BD2.